BachoSeven/AARGH/README.md

 # AARGH

 Hi!
-This is my bootstrapping script, which I use to setup a new Arch machine (I usually use [Anarchy](https://anarchyinstaller.org "anarchy"), but installing as few packages as possible so it's very usable on a fresh Arch install.
+This is my bootstrapping script, which I use to setup a new Arch machine (I usually use [Anarchy](https://anarchyinstaller.org "anarchy"), but installing as few packages as possible so it's very usable on any fresh Arch install.

 ## Instructions
 ``` sh